Economic progressivism: In the United States

 In the United States, the term progressive is often contrasted with neoliberal free-market ideology.
 The progressive movement emerged during the 1890s and 1920s in the so-called Progressive Era.
 Within this larger political movement tackling corruption and social inequalities was the introduction of economic policies that aimed to neutralise the worst excess of capitalism.
 This era was marked by the growth of labour unions such as the American Federation of Labour, the expansion of labour rights, the establishment of antitrust laws targeting major monopolistic firms and industries and an increase in taxation of the upper class.
 Progressive economic policies emerged as a response to the excessive big business power and the concentration of wealth and power amongst a very small fraction of society during the Gilded Age.
 This period introduced many landmark economic policies, including the introduction of an income tax in 1913.
 The estate tax also introduced in 1897, first in the state of New York.
-By 1924, estates valued at more than $10 million were taxed a rate of 40%.
+By 1924, estates valued at more than $10 million were taxed a rate of 40%.However, the structural legacy of slavery entrenched racial hierarchies within the American labor force.
+These hierarchies created a segmented labor market in which access to employment, wages, and social mobility was distributed along racial lines.
+This fragmentation contributed to divergent and sometimes conflicting political interests within the working class, undermining efforts at cross-racial class solidarity.
+As a result, the development of a unified left-wing political movement in the United States was constrained.
+Racial stratification also limited public support for redistributive policies—such as taxation, welfare programs, and income equality—reducing the political viability of economic progressivism in the American context.